 Before a pickup group can be implemented, an extension list must be created to specify the extensions to include in the pickup group.
 For the purpose of a pickup group, members of the extension list must belong to a user group that allows call pickup.
-For information about creating extension lists, see Extension Lists on page 301.
+For information about creating extension lists, see Extension Lists.

 You can use the Bulk Edit feature to change the switch for multiple pickup groups at the same time.
-See Bulk Editing Pickup Groups on page 233 for more information.
+See Bulk Editing Pickup Groups for more information.

-- 1. Launch Connect Director. - 2.
-In the navigation pane, click Administration > Features > Call Control > Pickup Groups.
+- 1. Launch Connect Director. - In the navigation pane, click Administration > Features > Call Control > Pickup Groups.
 The Pickup Groups page is displayed.

 - 3. Do one of the following: - To edit an existing pickup group, click the name of the pickup group in the list pane. - To create a copy of an existing pickup group, click Copy. - To create a new pickup group, click New.
 The General tab in the details pane displays parameters for the new or existing pickup group. - 4.
 Review the parameters and specify values as appropriate.
-For descriptions of the pickup group parameters, see Pickup Group Parameters on page 233. - 5.
+For descriptions of the pickup group parameters, see Pickup Group Parameters. - 5.
 Click Save.